Start a Club or Organization

 Process for Club/Organization Recognition

-Official recognition of student clubs/organizations is granted by the Student Senate and Student Life office.
+Official recognition of student clubs/organizations is granted by the Student Leadership Council and Student Life office.

-- Clubs/organizations interested in official recognition, funding, and various on-campus privileges must apply to the Student Senate by filling out the Request for Student Club/Organization Approval and Funding form [pdf].
+- Clubs/organizations interested in official recognition, funding, and various on-campus privileges must apply to the Student Leadership Council by filling out the Request for Student Club/Organization Approval and Funding form [pdf].
 This form is also available from the Student Life office.

-- New clubs/organizations must draft a constitution in accordance with the guidelines established by Student Senate and the Student Life office.
+- New clubs/organizations must draft a constitution in accordance with the guidelines established by Student Leadership Council and the Student Life office.

-- Clubs/organizations must understand and follow the rules, requirements, and policies established by the Student Senate and Student Life office.
+- Clubs/organizations must understand and follow the rules, requirements, and policies established by the Student Leadership Council and Student Life office.

 Maintaining Club/Organization Recognition